EdwardDeaver/ControlMyLights/README.md

 # TwitchChatLightControl
 Using Twitch Chat to control my lights.
 This project is built around Message Oriented Middleware model.

+## Purpose:

+## Running this:
+You absolutly should be running this in a virtual machine.
+The local server should also run a VPN.
 ## Distinct Parts of the application:

 1. Heroku server (ExternalNodeJSSever)